Unequal by design cover page

 An appraisal of Nigeria's patriarchal laws.

 There have been several sponsored bills aimed at achieving equal opportunities for women, and some sought constitutional review to address discriminatory provisions against women.
 In some other cases, clauses have been added to existing provisions of the constitution to enhance the opportunities of women to participate in both the administrative and political spaces of the country.
-To date, the struggle continues, as all efforts to achieve the legislative intervention required for women's rights have yet to yield the desired outcomes.
+To date, all efforts to achieve the legislative intervention required for women's rights have yet to yield the desired outcomes.

 Product details